LSEG-API-Samples/Article.RTSDK.Java.EclipseMaven/README.md

 ![figure-20](images/21_rto_running_1.png "Create a Run Configuration")

 I set a configuration name as *Consumer -example 450*.
-Please do not forget to set the Main class to *ex450_MP_QueryServiceDiscovery's Consumer
+Please do not forget to set the Main class to *ex450_MP_QueryServiceDiscovery's Consumer class*.

 ![figure-21](images/22_rto_running_2.png "Create a Run Configuration")